Gangezilla/hCard-Builder/README.md

 Feel free to compile in your local environment, or download the working app from the 'compiled-app' folder.

+or, hit up http://www.scottgangemi.com/hcard to see it up and running right now.

 All up took about 6 - 6.5 hours to complete.

 Note: